chestermerelaketemperature/Temperature-Reader/README.md

 # Temperature-Reader
 The source code for the automated water temperature reader.

+We use GNU General Public License v3.0 for our licence.
 We allow modification of our software, just credit us, thank you.

 ## Compiling